Skip to main content

 teacher talking to 2 girls

 As a member of CCC-DPHMD, you will stay abreast of recent advances and trends in the field through the division's journal: Research, Advocacy, and Practice for Complex and Chronic Conditions: A Journal for Physical, Health, and Multiple Disabilities.
 This journal provides information on relevant research, instructional innovation, and current issues in education and related services for individuals with physical, health, and multiple disabilities.
 Go to the Journal page for more information about the journal.
+The RAPCCC journal is transitioning to a practitioner-friendly publication.
+We seek submissions from both in-service and pre-service professionals as well as family and community members.
+RAPCC accepts submissions from anyone interested in the education and welfare of individuals with complex or chronic conditions such as physical, health, and/or multiple disabilities.
+The review of these submissions follows an anonymous process where the authors do not know the identity of the reviewers, nor do the reviewers know the identity of the authors.

 The CCC-DPHMD Newsletter provides information about current developments in the field highlighting topics of current interest, political action updates, conference and meeting dates, CCC-DPHMD activities, as well as information about CEC activities.
 Go to the Newsletter page for more information about the Newsletter.

-A new addition to our member benefits is a Teacher Resources page.
+A new addition to our member benefits is a Teacher Resources page (coming soon).
 This is a growing repository of teacher tip sheets and other informative materials that can be used by practitioners working with students who have physical, health, and multiple disabilities.
 We encourage you to check this page often as new tip sheets are under development and will be added to the site soon!!!
 Also stay tuned for webinars that are in the planning stages and will be available to CCC-DPHMD members over the next year!

 Other Important Benefits